Regrow hair in as few as 3-6 months

 • While there haven’t been any large studies of the effects of topical finasteride, multiple smaller studies have shown that it significantly improved hair count and hair density, with lower risk of side effects.

-• There can be some side effects of topical finasteride though, such as irritation, an itching or burning sensation, lightheadedness or redness where the solution is applied.
+• There can be some side effects of topical finasteride though, including irritation, an itching or burning sensation, lightheadedness, or redness where the solution is applied.

 You can learn more about topical finasteride use, from how to apply it to safety measures, in our full guide.
 We’ve also covered the effectiveness of topical finasteride and gone more in-depth on the side effects of oral finasteride.